aws/aws-sdk-go-v2/content/en/docs/cloud9-go.md

 ## Installing/Upgrading {{% alias service=AC9 %}} Go Version {#InstallUpgradeGo}

-If the IDE can't find Go or version of Go does't meet the minimum require version, run the following commands, one at a time in this order, to install it.
+If the IDE can't find Go or version of Go doesn't meet the minimum require version, run the following commands, one at a time in this order, to install it.
 (These commands assume you chose the option to **Create a new instance for environment (EC2)**, earlier in this topic.
 Also, these commands assume the latest stable version of Go at the time this topic was written; for more information, see [Downloads](https://golang.org/dl/) on The Go Programming Language